-5 reasons why you should hangout at Hub 350
+5 reasons why you should hangoutat Hub 350

+5 reasons why you should hangout

-The Gateway to Canada’s Largest Technology Park is Creating Space for Tech Talent to Connect and Collaborate
+The Gateway to Canada’s Largest Technology Park is Creating Space for Tech Talent to Connect and Collaborate.

 Located in west Ottawa, Hub350 is an innovative and inclusive co-working space where students can mix with industry leaders, entrepreneurs and investment professionals.